mvolkmann/blog/src/rust.md

 - [Cargo](#cargo)
   - a command-line utility for building and running Rust programs
+- Clippy
+  - a code linter with over 400 checks for correctness, style, complexity, an performance
 - [crate](#crates)
   - a Rust program (binary) or library
   - contains a tree of modules